-The Board of Directors may (but does not need to) establish an Executive Committee to consist of the Chairs of any standing committees and the Board President.
+The Board of Directors may establish an Executive Committee to consist of the Board Officers.
 The President is the Chair of any Executive Committee.
 The creation of an Executive Committee does not relieve the Board of Directors of any of its responsibility.
 This committee is at all times subject to the direction and control of the full Board.
 The role of the Executive Committee, if established, is primarily to organize the agenda for each board meeting and may also supervise the Executive Director.
 In keeping with nonprofit sector best practices, the Executive Committee never has authority to act on behalf of the full board for any reason.